Brisbane, North Dakota

 Brisbane is a ghost town in what was then Morton County but today is Grant County in the U.S. state of North Dakota.
 A 1910 application for a new post office at Brisbane from the National Archives and Records Administration in Washington, D.C. locates Brisbane in section 9 of Township 133 north, Range 86 west.
 (To understand what the terms "township" and "range", please see the article Township.)
 An article in the Leith, North Dakota, Index newspaper dated March 1, 1913 states that Brisbane had been established 2 years earlier and that a general store, a hardware and grocery store, a grain elevator, a blacksmith shop and a restaurant were located there.
 The article also indicates that 3 schools were located in the same township.
+It was named after the city of Brisbane, Australia.